NTNU-IMT/fastships_hull_generator/README.md

 either from detailed data on longitudinal distributions of sectional parameters or from main parameters and the ratios thereof.
-The latter is for modification of meshes, creation of 3D meshes from 2D sectional data and for analysis of volumetric and surface parameters of meshes.
+The latter is for modification of meshes, creation of 3D meshes from 2D sectional data and for analysis of volumetric and surface properties of meshes.

 ## Getting Started